npfoss/ClaudePlaysPokemon/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Set up your Anthropic API key as an environment variable:
+3. Create .env.local with the following line and your Anthropic API key:
    ```
    export ANTHROPIC_API_KEY=your_api_key_here
    ```